Aug 14, 2017

 If an .mst file is available in the same location as the .msi file, you can choose to apply it during the import.
-To do this for all applications for which an .mst file is available, select the Select All MSTs check box.
+To apply for all applications for which an .mst file is available, select the Select All MSTs check box.

 Alternatively, you can select .mst files for specific applications.
-To do this, click the + to the left of the application and select the .mst file to apply.
+To select .mst files for specific applications, click the + to the left of the application and select the .mst file to apply.

 Alternatively, you can click in the Group column to select a group for an individual application.

 When a desktop application is first imported into AppDNA, its fingerprint is stored.
-The fingerprint is a combination of the application's product name, manufacturer's name, version number, and the number of files and registry entries it has.
+The fingerprint is a combination of the application product name, manufacturer name, version number, and the number of files and registry entries it has.
 If the application is imported into AppDNA again, by default the application is considered the same if the fingerprint is the same or has not changed by more than 10%.
-This means that if you modify an application as part of the remediation process and then re-import it, it is generally considered the same application.
-Similarly, AppDNA generally considers new versions of an application to be the same application.
+If you modify an application as part of the remediation process and then re-import it, it is considered the same application.
+Similarly, AppDNA considers new versions of an application to be the same application.

 You can, however, change this behavior so that the application is always considered different even if there is no change in the fingerprint.
 To do this, select the Finger print override check box in Import and Analyze Settings.
-However, be aware that this has licensing implications because AppDNA licensing controls the number of applications for which you can view reports.
+However, this action has licensing implications because AppDNA licensing controls the number of applications for which you can view reports.